chelotasnim/Portfolio_Website/README.md

 - PHP
 - SQL

-I work with some regular front-end / back-end framework such as
+I work with some familiar technology such as
 - Laravel 9
 - CodeIgniter 3
 - Bootstrap 4 & 5
 - React JS
+- Jquery
+- Figma
+- MariaDB
+- Git
+- Git Hub
+- Visual Studio Code
-- Sneats
+- Postman

 I experienced in full-stack web development with some big companies and agencies
 - State Tourism Agency